Lumi-supercomputer/Getting_Started_with_AI_workshop/04_Understanding_GPU_activity_and_checking_jobs/README.md

              python -c "import torch; print(torch.cuda.device_count())"'
 ```

 It should yield `1` given that only one GPU was requested.
-Note that each time a node is used for the first time, there is a latency to have the cointainer loaded.
+Note that each time a node is used for the first time, there is a latency to have the container loaded.
 Running the command above again on the same allocation should complete faster.

 ## Hands-on exercise